This is the multi-page printable view of this section. Click here to print.

 The foundational work that underpins the majority of this comes from removing the Container.
 Spin Applications are primarily distributed as OCI Artifacts, rather than traditional container images, meaning that you only ship your compiled application and its assets - without system dependencies.

-To execute those applications we have a runwasi based containerd-shim-spin that takes a Spin app, pre-compiles it for the specific architecture (caching the result in the containerd content store), and is then ready to service requests with sub-millisecond startup times - no matter how long your application has been sitting idle.
+To execute those applications we have a runwasi based containerd-shim-spin that takes a Spin app, pre-compiles it for the specific architecture (caching the result in the containerd content store), and is then ready to service requests with sub-millisecond startup times

 This also has the benefit of moving the core security patching of web servers, queue listeners, and other application boundaries to the host, rather than image artifacts themselves.